Ivystrode/RNET/readme.md

     - If not, either ssh into it or do via monitor & keyboard, and start the script
     - I need to create an up-to-date OS image but I probably won't until I have created a fresh install with raspian-lite (desktop version is bigger than necessary)
 12. Unit should now send activation report to the hub

+13. To use with drones (simulated, unless you have a custom one pre-built):
+    a.
+Install Mission Planner and SITL &/ sim_vehicle.py -- sim_vehicle.py -v ArduCopter -L devon
+    b.
+Run sim_vehicle.py (as quad/plane/anything)
+    c.
+Open MP and then control as you would a real drone using RNET
+    d.
+For a physical drone you will need one built to house RNET (ie an RPi in it with mountings for peripherals) and a means of telemetry (3DR/SiK radio)

 NOTES